ricetuan/GameDesignDocument/plan_of_next_two_week.md

       - collusion Effect
       - level Clear
     - implement of sound effect code (reffer to the books) (0.5d ~ 1d)
-  - Stage design(1d) high
+  - Stage design(1d) high [done]
     - easy stage about 10
     - middle stage about 10
     - hard stage about 10 (need bouncing and using items to clear)
+  - result: in order to ship by the end of the week.
+Using "A,B,C,D" character to design the stage.
+GUI config is mush better in level design compare to using json config/
-  - Tutorial of Items Use(0.5d) high [wip]
+  - Tutorial of Items Use(0.5d) high
     - Another tutorial over 10 stage to let user know how to use items
+  - result : make a additional layer and item fixed. not so much difference from frocast.
   - polish(2d~) middle
-    - make info how many Ball left
+    - make info how many Ball left [done]
-    - make tutorial touch to move next
+    - make tutorial touch to move next [done]
     - make charactor animation more enjoyable(low)
     - make level clear scene more enjoyable
-    - make a cusino of item get
+    - make a cusino of item get [done]
     - make a bigger and enjoyable collecting coin animation
-    - make a failed level up (maybe high)
+    - make a failed level up (maybe high) [done]
-    - make a thunder effect (using paticle) MUST high
+    - make a thunder effect (using paticle) MUST high [Next week]
   - Bug Fixs:(2d~) high
-    - Bomb collusion contact
+    - Bomb collusion contact [done]
-    - MultiPlayer Game over not sync(2h) [wip]
+    - MultiPlayer Game over not sync(2h) [done]
     - data Sync of Ball Coin and items for multi player(4h) [done]
   - Optional Feature(low)
     - more items(fog - make all ball invisible)